-How to calculate real estate closing costs is probably the most frequently asked question we receive.
+How to calculate real estate closing costs when buying or selling a home in North Carolina is probably the most frequently asked question we receive.
 This is especially true for sellers who are deciding how to respond to an offer and for buyers who are trying to figure out how much cash they will need at closing.
-In this post, we’re going to explain the typical closing costs for both buyers and sellers, how to calculate them, and even discuss how some closing costs can be avoided or reduced.
+In this post, we’re going to explain the typical NC closing costs for both buyers and sellers, how to calculate them, and even discuss how some closing costs can be avoided or reduced.

 What Closing Costs do Buyers Pay?

 First, let’s look at the most common closing costs paid by a buyer.

 If a buyer gets a mortgage, there are several fees charged by the buyer’s bank or mortgage lender that will be paid at closing.
 The most expensive one is typically the origination fee, which can be as much as 0.5 to 1.0% of the amount of the loan.

 There may also be an application fee, as well as a flood certification fee, a tax service fee, and an appraisal fee (unless the appraisal is paid for outside of closing).